wilsonmar/wilsonmar.github.io/_posts/2021-02-22-soc-siem-soar.md

 "Level 2" Security Analysts investigate and, if appropriate, define <strong>incidents</strong> to <strong>alert</strong> others for further analysis or remediation.

-<strong>Senior SOC professionals</strong> lead the lifecycle of <strong>incident management</strong> and recovery efforts within other departments.
+<strong>Senior SOC professionals</strong> ("incident managers") lead the lifecycle of <strong>incident management</strong> and recovery efforts within other departments.
 They escalate incidents to management to report incidents internally and publicly.
 They maintain the system that <strong>escalates</strong> alerts when response is not timely.
-They also work with law enforcement and other organizations to share information about incidents and threats, in accordance with the organization's policies to meet data compliance standards including SOC2, ISO 27001, PCI DSS, GDPR, HIPAA, SOX, etc.
+They also work with law enforcement and other organizations to share information about incidents and threats, in accordance with the organization's policies to meet data compliance standards including SOC2, ISO 27001, PCI DSS, GDPR, HIPAA, HITRUST, SOX, etc.

 <hr />

 ## SIEM Vendors